 (what would be the entity who always exists and never has been born?
 And what would be the one who always is born, but never exists?
-The one is understood by thinking using a mind process because it remains unchanged, the second one is understood by the senses a non-mind process because it has birth and death, while in reality never exists).
+The one is understood by thinking using a mind process because it remains unchanged, the second one is understood by the senses a non mind process because it has birth and death, while in reality never exists).

 In this sense, immortality has to do with something that always exist, but never is born, which may be the scientific truth approached with a mind process and any scientific discoveries can be viewed in the form of documents, software and other forms whose content is independent of time and therefore, being immortal.
-The second one is the human body, the hardware, which has birth and death, undergoing a vanishing process.
+The second one is the body, the hardware, which has birth and death, undergoing a vanishing process.
 The only remains of the body is not a reality, it is only a virtual reality.
-Examining carefully the term never exists, we may consider that the past within human dimensions is actually a virtual reality; the future accordingly is also a virtual reality and therefore, what remains is the present, which is a momentum taking place at a time with zero duration.
+Examining carefully the term never exists, we may consider that the past within human dimensions is actually a virtual reality; the future accordingly is also a virtual reality and therefore, what remains is the present, which is a momentum taking place at zero time.
 On the other hand, same conclusion comes out of the answer to the question: what would be after death?
 Could be: whatever was before birth, (Hatzopoulos J. N., 2004).
 These explain Timaeus expression ... it has birth and death, while in reality never exists.

-Furthermore, the immortality of human mind or spiritual achievements, is expressed by its generated information, which is recorded on material media such as books, magnetic media, pictures, sounds, computer memory and peripherals, silicon chips, and so on.
+Furthermore, the immortality of the human mind is expressed by its generated information, which is recorded on material media such as books, magnetic media, pictures, sounds, computer memory and peripherals, silicon chips, and so on.
 Electronic computers were developed on the second half of last century and since the 1980's they evolved rapidly into an exclusive tool for handling all kinds of information.
 Today electronic computers handle information of every action of human mind in all kind of business (government, banking, personal data, social economic and political data, etc.).
 Electronic computers continue their rapid evolution up today being used in most human activities.

 Information sciences have been adopted by the scientific community to carry out most scientific processes being the lever for extraordinary progress in all fields of science.
-This progress in information sciences and in all other scientific fields, is attributed to the evolution of software, which represents the ultimate product of high technology and it is the most appropriate media to carry out the immortality of human mind discoveries.
+This progress in information sciences and all other scientific fields is attributed to the evolution of software which represents the ultimate product of high technology and it is the most appropriate media to carry out the immortality of the human mind.

-One educational issue to be discussed as far as software is concerned, is whether to be used as a black box by educators and students, or, to understand it from the inside by developing the ability to produce software as early in the education system as possible.
-This has not been resolved yet with negative results to both educators and students, such as maintaining an inferiority level of intelligence as compared to such ability of the machine and they are actually developing their personality as button pushers.
+One issue to be discussed as far as software is concerned, is whether to use it as a black box by educators and students, or, to develop the ability to produce software as early in the education system as possible.
+This has not been resolved yet with negative results to both educators and students, which usually maintain an inferiority intelligence level as compared to such ability of the machine and they are actually developing their personality as button pushers.